mukhou/SpringBoot_Mongodb/README.md

 1. cd into the root folder which has Docker file and run: docker build -t mukhou/springbootmongodb .
 2. Start mongo container: docker run -p 27017:27017 mongo
 3. In a separate command prompt, find out IP address of the mongo container created from above step using docker inspect <containerid>.
 It will be under Networks section
-4. Start container: docker run -p 8080:8080 -e SPRING_DATA_MONGODB_.HOST=<IPaddress>  mukhou/springbootmongodb
+4. Run docker image of the spring app built in #1: docker run -p 8080:8080 -e SPRING_DATA_MONGODB_.HOST=<IPaddress>  mukhou/springbootmongodb
 3. Verify: http://localhost:8080/product/list

 **Method2:**